Alex-dins/Alex-dins/README.md

 - 👋 Hi, I’m @Alex-dins
 - 👀 I’m interested in Testing
-- 🌱 I’m currently learning API Testing, Jira, SQL, Python
+- 🌱 I’m currently learning API Testing, Jira, SQL
 - 💞️ I’m looking to collaborate on Company where testers needed
 - 📫 How to reach me klancalex@gmail.com